calooper/Jets/README.md

 The menu was created with a while-loop switch statement that stops when the user selects option 9.
 Options 5 & 6 call classes that use implemented interfaces.
 Option 7 allows a user to add a jet while option 8 allows a user to remove one.
-The users add or remove changes are reflected when the user choose the option to lists the fleet.
+The users add or remove changes are reflected when the user chooses the option to display the fleet.

 ###  Challenges
-The first puzzling challenge was loading the ArrayList from the text file.
+The first challenge was loading the ArrayList from the text file.
 I unknowingly added two additional blank lines in my text file, which in return, kept displaying an array-index-out-of-bounds exception.